icaroribeiro/hash-code-challenge/README.md

 **Important note**

-After the project has been successfully executed, it is possible to check the data of the development and test databases resulting from the operations carried out.
+After the project has been successfully executed, it is possible to check the data of the development and test databases resulting from the operations carried out at a command prompt with access to instructions directed to Docker:

 ```
-$ docker exec -it <Docker container's id of the corresponding database> /bin/bash
+$ docker exec -it <The id of the container of the corresponding database> /bin/bash
 ```

 ```
 $ mongo
 ```

-To do this, we must **always** inform the username and password that were previously defined by the database environment variables prior to accessing information, as indicated by the commands below:
+To do this, we must **always** inform the username and password that were previously defined by the database environment variables prior to accessing data.

 ```
 $ use admin